Aiden0526/aiden0526.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
 Hi, nice to meet you!
 I’m Xu Jundong, a first-year PhD Student at the National University of Singapore (NUS) CTIC lab, working under the supervision of Prof. [Mong-Li Lee](https://www.comp.nus.edu.sg/~leeml/) and Prof. [Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/).
-I am also mentored by Dr. [Hao Fei](https://haofei.vip/).
 Previously, I earned a Master of Computing from NUS and a BSc from University College London (UCL).

 My work focuses on enhancing the symbolic reasoning capabilities of computational systems.
 I aim to develop methods that support systematic and reliable inference, helping to bridge the gap between data-driven approaches and structured logical reasoning.